zjxxxxxxxxx/open-editor/README.md

 npm run dev
 ```

-Then open the local server address of the project in the browser.
-At this time, you can see a toggle button appearing in the upper right corner of the browser.
-This toggle button can be used to toggle the enabled state of the Element Inspector.
+At this time, open the local server address of the project in the browser, and you will see a toggle button appearing in the upper right corner of the browser.
+This toggle button can be used to toggle the enabled status of the inspector.

 > If you think that the switch button blocks your user interface, you can long press the switch button, wait for the switch button to enter the draggable state, and then adjust the display position of the switch button by dragging it.

 <img width="500" src="./public/toggle-button-demo.png" alt="toggle button demo"/>

-Clicking (shortcut key: ⌨️ <kbd>option ⌥</kbd> + <kbd>command ⌘</kbd> + <kbd>O</kbd>) will enable the inspector.
-We move the mouse to the point where we need to inspect Source code information can be seen on the element.
+Enable the inspector by clicking (shortcut: ⌨️ <kbd>option ⌥</kbd> + <kbd>command ⌘</kbd> + <kbd>O</kbd>) the toggle button in the upper right corner of your browser, then, We can see the source code location information by moving the mouse over the element that needs to be inspected.

 <img width="500" src="./public/inspect-element-demo.png" alt="inspect element demo"/>

-At this time, click element to automatically open the location of the source code in the editor.
+At this point, click on the element to automatically open the source code file in the code editor and locate the line and column.

 <img width="500" src="./public/open-editor-demo.png" alt="open editor demo"/>

-At this time, you can also choose to long press (shortcut key: ⌨️<kbd>command ⌘</kbd>+🖱click) element to view the complete component tree information.
+At this time, you can also choose to long press (shortcut key: ⌨️ <kbd>command ⌘</kbd> + 🖱 click) element to view the complete component tree.

 <img width="500" src="./public/open-tree-demo.png" alt="open editor demo"/>